 He cradles his dad’s head, staring at the tube he just pulled.

 Holding him in his arms, his senses disappear.

 Two weeks later, his eldest uncle, patriarch of the clan, reveals a

 Despite having a successful business career, creating companies

 around the world, his dad started as an actor.
 A filmmaking

-aspiration derailed, because grandma rejected such “dishonor” to
+aspiration derailed because grandma rejected such “dishonour” to

 the family.
 An iron fist grandma, raising eight children in an